Raman Spectroscopy: Principles and Applications

 High-Resolution Raman Spectroscopy

 High-resolution Raman spectroscopy provides detailed information about specific vibrational modes of a molecule.
-The Raman spectrum is recorded with a narrow spectral resolution, typically less than 1 cm-1.
+The Raman spectrum is recorded with a narrow spectral resolution, typically less than 1 cm-1, allowing for precise identification of vibrational frequencies.

 Time-Resolved Raman Spectroscopy

 Time-resolved Raman spectroscopy measures the Raman spectrum of a molecule as a function of time.
-This technique can be used to study dynamic processes, such as chemical reactions and conformational changes.
+This technique can be used to study dynamic processes, such as chemical reactions and conformational changes, by monitoring spectral changes over time.

 Data Analysis

 Raman spectra are typically analyzed using specialized software.
 The software can identify the vibrational modes of the molecule and determine their frequencies, intensities, and bandwidths.
-The data can also be used to calculate the molecular structure and dynamics.
+This information is then used to identify the molecule, determine its structure, and study its dynamics.
+Databases of known Raman spectra can assist in identification.

 Applications